‘Twilight’ Star Taylor Lautner Supports Rumored Girlfriend Billie Lourd During The Passing Of Carrie Fisher And Debbie Reynolds

 In the message, Taylor described Billie as both “fearless” and “strong”.
 He also talked about how “absolutely beautiful” she was.

-Other Billie Lourd Stories On Inquisitr
+Other Billie Lourd Stories On The Inquisitr

 Billie Lourd Speaks Out Following Tragic Deaths Of Mother, Carrie Fisher, Grandmother, Debbie Reynolds